Blog

 If you’re bringing your pet in for an urgent care visit, the answer will vary depending on the situation.
 If Fluffy is only coming in for an exam and wellness care, the appointment will most likely be pretty routine.
 Your veterinarian will assess your furball’s physical condition and check vital signs, such as her pulse and breathing.
 They will also inform you of any suggested immunizations or boosts Fluffy may require.

 A senior kitty may also require some tests or panels, depending on her age and any symptoms she exhibits.
+Our Veterinary Diagnostics services play a crucial role in these check-ups, helping us detect and monitor age-related health issues early.
+These may include blood tests, urinalysis, or imaging studies to ensure your senior cat’s health is thoroughly evaluated.

 How Can I Keep a Senior Cat Comfortable?